EagleEye (satellite)

 EagleEye is an Earth observation satellite in very low Earth orbit.
-It is the first satellite developed and operated by the Polish Space Agency (POLSA), as previous Polish satellites, PW-Sat, BRITE, and Intuition-1, were designed and operated by private firms.
+It is the first satellite developed and operated by the Polish Space Agency (POLSA), as previous Polish satellites, PW-Sat (which was developed by WUT students), BRITE, and Intuition-1, were designed and operated by private firms.

 Development

 Development of EagleEye began in April 2020 as a collaboration between a consortium of industrial and scientific organizations led by Creotech, with contributions from the Space Research Centre and Scanway.
-The basis for EagleEye was largely cannibalized from the earlier Creotech project HyperSat, which began development in 2017 as a modular platform for small satellites.
+The basis for EagleEye was largely based on Creotech's HyperSat template, which began development in 2017 as a modular platform for small satellites.

 The satellite was designed locally in Poland from the ground up, but some components, namely microprocessors, needed to be imported.
 A military satellite, most of it was developed and designed by the Space Research Centre as it transitioned into the Polish Space Agency, while Creotech assembled most of the parts.

 On March 2, 2023, POLSA's vice-president Michal Wiercinski attended the Australian International Airshow to win over EagleEye subcontractors.
 The Polish government viewed the satellite's development as a priority due to Russia's invasion of Ukraine, as one of the main uses of the satellite would be observing troop movements.
 However, EagleEye will also have civilian uses to monitor agriculture.

 At 50 kg, EagleEye is the largest and heaviest Polish satellite.
 Its resolution is one meter per pixel, and it can take images in both visible and infrared light.
 EagleEye successfully completed its qualification tests in April 2024.